Dr. Kevin Rogers

 In June 2015, he was named Assistant Superintendent of Human Resources and Employee Engagement.
 In this role, he guides LISD’s Human Resources Services; Benefits and Risk Management; Federal Programs; Grants; Legal and Policy; and Leadership Development and New Employee Induction.

-Mr. Bonner received his Bachelor of Science in Political Science from The University of Texas at Tyler and his Masters of Educational Administration from the University of North Texas.
-He is currently pursuing his Doctorate degree.
+Dr. Bonner received his Bachelor of Science in Political Science from The University of Texas at Tyler, Masters of Educational Administration from the University of North Texas and doctorate in Educational Leadership from Dallas Baptist University.
 He has two daughters who attend secondary schools in LISD.

 Executive Director of Communications